On Quotient modules of $H^2(\mathbb{D}^n)$: Essential Normality and Boundary Representations: Introduction

-In this paper, we study similar problems of essential normality and boundary representations for several classes of quotient modules of $H^2(\dsc^n)$, $n\ge 2$.
-Namely, we prove that the Beurling type quotient modules of $H^2(\mathbb{D}^n)$ $(n\ge 3)$ and Rudin quotient modules of $H^2(\mathbb{D}^2)$ are not essentially normal.
-We also obtain a complete characterization for essential normality of doubly commuting quotient modules of an analytic Hilbert module (defined in Section 2) over $\cplx[\z]$ including $H^2(\mathbb{D}^n)$ and the weighted Bergman modules $L^2_{a,\bm{\alpha}}(\dsc^n)$ $(\bm{\alpha}\in\Int^n, \alpha_i> -1, i=1,\dots,n)$ as special cases $(n\ge 2)$.
-We discuss these results in Section 3.
-In Section 4, we study boundary representations for doubly commuting quotient modules of an analytic Hilbert module over $\cplx[\z]$, and obtain some direct results for the case of $H^2(\mathbb{D}^n)$ and $L^2_a(\dsc^n)$ $(n\ge 2)$ (see Theorems~\ref{thm-dblycomm-bdyrep} and~\ref{Bergman}).
-The final section is devoted to the study of boundary representations of homogeneous quotient modules of $H^2(\dsc^2)$.
+In this paper, we study the same problem for several classes of quotient modules of some Hilbert modules over $\dsc^n$, $n\ge 2$.
+To be more precise, we study boundary representations for doubly commuting quotient modules of an analytic Hilbert module over $\cplx[\z]$, and obtain some direct results for the case of $H^2(\mathbb{D}^n)$ and $L^2_a(\dsc^n)$ $(n\ge 2)$ (see Corollaries~\ref{thm-dblycomm-bdyrep} and~\ref{Bergman}).
+We also consider the class of homogeneous quotient modules of $H^2(\dsc^2)$.

+The paper is organized as follows.
+After obtaining some preliminary results in Section 2, we consider essential normality of Beurling type quotient module of $H^2(\dsc^n)$ $(n\ge 3)$, doubly commuting quotients modules of an analytic Hilbert module over $\cplx[\z]$ and Rudin quotient module of $H^2(\dsc^2)$ in Section 3.
+Section 4 is devoted to the study of boundary representations for doubly commuting quotient modules.
+In Section 5, we discuss boundary representations for homogeneous quotient modules of $H^2(\dsc^2)$.